kbase/staging_service/docs/api.md

 interface (although the service API is agnostic about the how and why.)

 The `uploads` field will contain a binary representation of the file.
-The file binary content will be literaly copied into the destination file, with no encoding or validation.
+The file binary content will be literally copied into the destination file, with no encoding or validation.

 #### Example